Close Brothers Novices' Handicap Chase Odds

 Day one of the Cheltenham Festival concludes with the Close Brothers Novices' Chase, previously run as the Jewson Novices' Handicap Chase run over two and a half miles.
-This race was won in 2017 by the Alan Fleming-trained Tully East from odds of 8/1.
+This race was won in 2018 by the Mick Channon-trained Mister Whitaker.

 Festival Novices' Handicap Chase Background

 Formerly the Jewson's Novices Handicap Chase, the race was also called the Centenary Novices Chase in 2011 and rounds up the opening days racing.
 The new name came into effect in 2012 and race was moved to the opening day card in 2011 after the introduction of the new Jewson Novices Chase to the Thursday racecard.

 The race distance of 2 miles and 5 furlongs includes 17 fences to be jumped, and is open to horses aged five and over.
 It is a handicap chase and is open to horses with a rating of 0-140 as they compete for a prize fund of £55,000.